Supporting diversity in the profession

 - Having a senior executive team who are responsible and accountable for gender diversity and inclusion

-- Having 30% female representation on our senior executive team (this is now 25% as of September 2018, compared to 22% as of September 2017)
+- Having 30% female representation on our senior executive team (this is 25% as of 2018)

 - Publishing progress annually against these targets

 - Having a senior executive bonus scheme linked to delivery against these internal targets on gender diversity